nuagenetworks/nuage-metroae/README.md

     ./metroag <workflow> [deployment] [options]

-* workflow: Name of the workflow to perform.
+* `workflow`: Name of the workflow to perform.
 Can be listed with --list option.
-* deployment: Name of the deployment directory containing configuration files.
+* `deployment`: Name of the deployment directory containing configuration files.
 See [customization](Documentation/CUSTOMIZATION.md)
-* options: Other options for the tool.
+* `options`: Other options for the tool.
 These can be shown using --help.
 Also, any options not directed to the metroag tool are passed to Ansible.

 The following are some examples: